robert-richardson-1/robert-richardson-1/README.md

 ## What I'm Working On 💡

 Currently just finished my Intro to Data Science course at Notre Dame — I built a portfolio of interactive Python apps using Streamlit, covering everything from exploratory data analysis to supervised and unsupervised machine learning.
+Now, I'm working on my own personal type of projects on things that I'm interested in.
+Check it out!

 ---